emacs-mirror/emacs/mps/manual/source/mmref/credit.rst

 Gavin Matthews.

-Particular thanks go to Richard Jones for his enormously useful book [JONES96]_, and for his comments on the Reference.
+Particular thanks go to Richard Jones for his enormously useful book :ref:`The Garbage Collection Handbook <JONES96>`, and for his comments on the Reference.

 Many people have `made valuable suggestions <contact>` for the Reference and contributed glossary entries.
 We are grateful for the